-(d)(e) Benefit notices, excepting except those notices whose where language or format are is set forth in statute or specific notice forms adopted by regulation, may be produced in any format developed by the claims administrator.
+(d)(e)(f) Benefit notices, excepting except those notices whose where language or format are is set forth in statute or specific notice forms adopted by regulation, may be produced in any format developed by the claims administrator.
 Each such benefit notice shall contain all relevant notice elements required by either statute or regulation.
 The Administrative Director shall may make sample notices that comply with these requirements available on the DWC website.
 Benefit notices using the sample notices devised by the Administrative Director and available on the Division's website are presumed to be adequate notice to the employee and, unless modified, shall not be subject to audit penalties.

-(f) Every benefit notice shall have a title at the top of the first page that clearly identifies the subject of the notice.
+(f)(g) Every benefit notice shall have a title at the top of the first page that clearly identifies the subject of the notice.
 The notice shall also contain the following statement in bold font at the end of the notice: "Keep this notice.
 It contains important information about your workers' compensation benefits."

-(e)(g) The claims administrator shall provide copies to the employee, upon request, of all medical reports, relevant to any benefit notice issued, or which are not required to be provided along with a notice and have not yet been provided to the employee other than psychiatric reports which the physician has recommended not be provided to the employee.
+(e)(g)(h) The claims administrator shall provide copies to the employee, upon request, of all medical reports, relevant to any benefit notice issued, or which are not required to be provided along with a notice and have not yet been provided to the employee other than psychiatric reports which the physician has recommended not be provided to the employee.

-(f)(h) The claims administrator shall send a copy of each benefit notice, and any enclosures not previously served on the attorney, concurrently to the attorney of any represented employee.
-Upon the documented agreement of the attorney, all benefit notices, including attachments, may be sent electronically in lieu of by mail.
+(f)(h)(i) The claims administrator shall send a copy of each benefit notice, and any enclosures not previously served on the attorney, concurrently to the attorney of any represented employee.
+Upon Where the claims administrator offers the service, and upon the documented written agreement of the attorney, all benefit notices, including attachments, may be sent electronically in lieu of by mail.
 An attorney may elect to change the method in which he or she receives benefit notices by giving written notice to the claims administrator.

-(g)(i) Any deadline for reply which is measured from the date a notice is sent, and all rights protected within the deadline, are extended if the notice is sent by mail, or electronically.
+(g)(i)(j) Any deadline for reply which is measured from the date a notice is sent, and all rights protected within the deadline, are extended if the notice is sent by mail, or electronically.
 The deadline is extended as follows: by 5 days if the place of mailing and the place of address are in the same state of the United States; by 10 days if the place of mailing and the place of address are in different states of the United States; by 20 days if the place of mailing is in and the place of address is outside the United States.
 All notices shall be mailed from the United States.

-(h)(i) Copies of all benefit notices sent to injured workers employees shall be maintained by the claims administrator in the claims file.
+(h)(i)(k) Copies of all benefit notices sent to injured workers employees shall be maintained by the claims administrator in the claims file.
 In lieu of retaining a copy of any attachments to the notice, the claims administrator may identify the attachments by name and revision date on the notice.
 These copies may be maintained in paper or electronic form.

-(i)(k) All benefit notices shall be made available in English and Spanish, as appropriate.
+(i)(k)(l) All benefit notices shall be made available in English and Spanish, as appropriate.

-(I) Upon the documented agreement of the employee, all benefit notices, including attachments, may be sent electronically in lieu of by mail.
+(h)(m) Upon Where the claims administrator offers the service, and upon the documented written agreement of the employee, all benefit notices, including attachments, may be sent electronically to the employee in lieu of by mail.
 The employee's agreement may be documented by provision of a personal email address on the claim form (DWC Form 1) and checking the box agreeing to receive benefit notices electronically.
 An employee may elect to change the form in which he or she receives benefit notices by giving written notice to the claims administrator.